Lisfranc Injury (Midfoot Sprain)

 Clinical Presentation

-Lisfranc injuries typically occur when the foot is pushed up and out and twisted under the load of body weight (ex. trip off a curb) or by another person (sports) or thing (car accident).
+Lisfranc injuries typically occur when the foot is twisted under the load of body weight (ex. trip off a curb) or by another person (sports) or thing (car accident).
 When this happens, the strong midfoot ligaments may partially or completely tear and sometimes the bones will break (Figure 1A and 1B).
 This can occur via a number of mechanisms including:Clinical Presentation

 - A twisting injury such as often occurs in sporting activities (ex. football), where the toes are planted on the ground and the heel is loaded.